 “I think that if you put selection pressure on a CoV without a furin cleavage site in cell culture you could well generate a furin cleavage site after a number of passages (but let’s see the data from Ron!),” Farrar wrote.

-February 6, 2020: Pangolin coronavirus drives controversy
+February 6, 2020: Pangolin data drives controversy

 Just as Western scientists were preparing a public statement against a lab origin, Chinese scientists made their own announcement pointing toward a natural source.